libewa/rpi-best-practices/README.md

 If you plan on editing text files, Microsoft's [Visual Studio Code](https://code.visualstudio.com/) is a must.
 Raspberry Pi OS's included Mousepad and Geany editors aren't fit for editing large codebases or using programs like Git.

-Visual Studio Code is available on APT , Pi-Apps and Recommended Software.
+Visual Studio Code is available on APT, Pi-Apps and Recommended Software.
 While it also shows up on GNOME Software if you have Flatpak installed, that version is not official and has many limitations, such as not being able to communicate with other programs.
-There is also a `.deb` archive available for download on it's website.
+There is also a `.deb` archive available for download on its website.
+Some people prefer VSCodium, a version built from source, meaning it doesn't contain tracking etc., which has more complicated installation steps: https://vscodium.com/#install-on-debian-ubuntu-deb-package

-To install from APT:
+(actually, these are the same steps as for code, just with a different repository, but those are already done on Pi OS)

 ```bash
 sudo apt install code